BillTheBest/osProtect/README.markdown

 ## Installation Overview

 1. Prerequisites include:
+  * Snort and Barnyard2 (or another IDS that supports the default Snort database schema)
   * Ruby 1.9.3
-  * Rails 3.2.1
+  * Rails 3.2.2
-  * MySQL
+  * MySQL Ver 14.14 Distrib 5.1.41
-  * Snort and Barnyard2 (or another IDS that supports the default Snort database schema)
 2. Install Postfix to handle emails
-3. Install Redis to assist Resque with background processing
+3. Install Redis which is used by Resque and Resque Scheduler for background processing
-4. Install the Ruby on Rails application
+4. Install this Ruby on Rails application

 ## Emails